IIIF/awesome-iiif/readme.md

 - [Drag and Drop](https://medium.com/@aeschylus/create-and-share-iiif-items-quickly-and-easily-with-drag-and-drop-over-email-879f13c9caba) a IIIF image into Mirador
 - [Fellow Travelers: The Canterbury Tales and IIIF](http://web.stanford.edu/group/dmstech/cgi-bin/wordpress/author/blalbrit/) by Benjamin Albritton includes an explanation of the use case for medieval scholars using Chaucer as an example and short section on how to make a page comparison demo in Mirador.

+## Slide Decks

+Slide decks with a focus on IIIF

+- [OA - Shared Canvas - TEI - Biblissima project](http://www.slideshare.net/biblissima/oa-shared-canvas-tei-biblissima-project) part of a workshop on TEI and neighboring standards including IIIF.

 ## Implementations

 Sites which have implemented IIIF in some respect.
 Note what standards or other libraries are implemented.